railsuser2014/openobject-doc-book-en/5/5_14_Stock/index.rst

-   :mod:`delivery`                      to define delivery methods and costs :mod:`account_anglo_saxon`           to illustrate the valuation according to the anglo-saxon principles :mod:`sale_journal`                  to handle stock by journal :mod:`mrp_jit`                       to illustrate the just-in-time functionnality :mod:`sale_supplier_direct_delivery` to directly deliver the product from the supplier to the customer
+   :mod:`delivery`                      to define delivery methods and costs :mod:`account_anglo_saxon`           to illustrate the valuation according to the anglo-saxon principles :mod:`sale_journal`                  to handle stock by journal :mod:`mrp_jit`                       to illustrate the just-in-time functionality :mod:`sale_supplier_direct_delivery` to directly deliver the product from the supplier to the customer
    ==================================== ===================================================================